reactjs/react.dev/beta/src/content/learn/start-a-new-react-project.md

 ### Next.js {/*nextjs*/}

-**[Next.js](https://nextjs.org/) is the most popular React framework.** It's versatile and lets you create React apps of any size--from a mostly static blog to a complex dynamic application.
+**[Next.js](https://nextjs.org/) is a full-stack React framework.** It's versatile and lets you create React apps of any size--from a mostly static blog to a complex dynamic application.
 To create a new Next.js project, run in your terminal:

 <TerminalBlock>
 npx create-next-app